RockitBootcamp/Phoenix/Projects/jQuery Twitter v2/README.md

 ### clean

 For the `clean` task, simply delete the `js/bundle.js` file to "clean up" your project files.
+Use the "del" npm package.

 > On larger projects, everything might be built into a special build directory, and a `clean` task would be responsible for removing the build directory to ensure the new build is clean of any old files.